deepmesa/deepmesa-rs/README.md

 This crate provides fast Data Structures and Algorithms in Rust.
 Every data structure is hand crafted for performance, well tested and has an extensive API.

 ### Lists:
 * [LinkedList](https://www.deepmesa.com/data-structures/linkedlist): A fast and flexible doubly linked list that allows for *O(1)* inserts, deletes and updates in the middle or at either end of the list.
+2x faster than the std::collections::LinkedList

+### Collections:
+* [BitVector](https://www.deepmesa.com/data-structures/bitvector): A fast contiguous growable array of bits allocated on the heap that allows storing and manipulating an arbitrary number of bits.

 ## Usage